What Is a Medical Transcriptionist?

 Manager of medical records

-Some of these positions may also require a bachelor’s degree or higher.
-If you transition into one of these roles, you may need to return to school first.

-Use your experience as a medical transcriptionist to move into an administrative position as a support staff member at a hospital, health clinic, physicians’ office, or other healthcare organisation.
-Some of these positions require additional certification or education.
-Still, you may be able to move into one of these jobs based on your skills and professional experience as a medical transcriptionist:
+Use your experience as a medical transcriptionist to move into an administrative position as a support staff member at a hospital, health clinic, physician’s office, or other health care organization.
+Some of these positions require additional certification or education, but you may be able to move into one of these jobs based on your skills and professional experience as a medical transcriptionist:

 Medical receptionist